viodid/minishell/notes/vrac.md

 	x ft_cd()

+x Fix cd behaviour according to BASH in cd a/a/ && rm -rf ../../a
-x Add basic envp in case of (!envp) x Add SHLVL handling x Delete heredoc files after usage
+	x OLDPWD should be concatenated with cd . and cd .. values x cd should throw an error if directory not found in these cases x Add basic envp in case of (!envp) x Add SHLVL handling x Delete heredoc files after usage